tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-1.md

 - Valid HTML5 (must pass validation without errors or warnings)
 - Valid CSS (must pass validation without errors or warnings)
 - Bulma CSS framework (site must be responsive & mobile friendly)
-- JS ES6 modules
+- JavaScript ES6 modules
 - Web Components (at least 4)
 - Ajax (utilizing the `fetch()` API)
-- `.localStorage` for
+- `.localStorage` for storing app favorites and UI state
+- At least ONE of the following:
+  - Firebase (probably for populating a "Community Page")
+  - MapBox (to display locations of significance)

 <hr>